hphelion/documentation/cloudos/prepare.glossary.md

 ###Focus###
-:     An HP Cloud OS repository for topology templates and profiles that are used for provisioning.
+:     An HP Helion Cloud OS repository for topology templates and profiles that are used for provisioning.

 ## G

 ###Graffiti###
-:     The HP Cloud OS Resource Pool Registry and Capability Tagging Service, providing a dictionary of the "capabilities" of all the resources in a cloud environment; a searchable directory to find cloud resources based on their capabilities; the mechanism for dynamic binding, allowing you to describe requirements rather than concrete bindings; and the base concepts of requirements and capabilities within TOSCA.
+:     The HP Helion Cloud OS Resource Pool Registry and Capability Tagging Service, providing a dictionary of the "capabilities" of all the resources in a cloud environment; a searchable directory to find cloud resources based on their capabilities; the mechanism for dynamic binding, allowing you to describe requirements rather than concrete bindings; and the base concepts of requirements and capabilities within TOSCA.

 ## H